Sahilkumar19/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-I will be adding the solutions of the leetcode problems which I have been solved and what will be solving.
-You are welcome to make changes in this repository you can optimize the solutions.

-Note - 1: In each .java file there is question which is elaborated by giving an example and showing output.
+Note1:In each .java file there is question which is elaborated by giving an example and showing output.

 Note2:Problem statement and example for each question is taken from LeetCode itself.Solutions are mine.

-How you can contribute:
+# Want to contribute?

 1. Fork this repository.